Verb Patterns Worksheets and Exercises

 Example: You need to study.

-3. FORGET → followed by to + infinitive (for future actions) or gerund (for past actions)
+3. FORGET → followed by to + infinitive (future/next action) or gerund (-ing) (memory of a past action)

 Example: Don’t forget to lock the door. / I’ll never forget meeting her.

-4. LOVE → followed by gerund or to + infinitive (both are correct)
+4. LOVE → followed by a gerund (-ing) or to + infinitive (both are correct)

 Example: I love reading. / I love to read.